-Usually your wax will last between three to four weeks, but everyone’s rate of regrowth is different, so results will vary.
+According to Ismiel, your wax will last between three to four weeks, but everyone’s rate of regrowth is different, so results will vary.

 - Aloe Vera: anti-inflammatory, helps calm skin

-- Chamomile: soothes skin and reduces redness
+- Chamomile: proven to soothe skin and reduce redness

 - Glycerin: helps moisturize skin

-To prevent redness or irritation, Garshick advises avoiding any harsh ingredients or fragrances if your skin is particularly sensitive.
+To prevent redness or irritation, Garshick advises avoiding harsh ingredients or fragrances if your skin is particularly sensitive.